Introducing Remote Development Environments

 That’s it!
 You are now ready to start making changes locally that will be synced to your remote containers.

-The addition of Development Environments to our services makes Release the most complete EaaS (Environments as a Service) platform available.
+The addition of Remote Development Environments to our services makes Release the most complete EaaS (Environments as a Service) platform available.
 Your entire development life cycle can now be implemented using Release environments, from development to production.

 The adoption of new technologies, like k8s, can result in massive changes or regressions in our development process.
 Release mitigates these trade-offs by offering a complete solution in one platform, including features like instant datasets and developing against multiple services that just aren't possible with other solutions.